EfYak/diploma/README.md

 # info_fusion
-This project is devoted to multimodality in Intelligent Transport Systems
+This project is devoted to multimodality and its application in Intelligent Transport Systems